KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 ```
 Note: You need a node example_node that is already built, before the add_dependencies line is reached (ref Create a node in C++).

-This will run our params file when the package is built.
+This will run our rosif file when the package is built.
 The last thing to do is to build the package and we're done!

 Note: It should be noted here, that you have to pass **all** '.rosif' **and all** '.cfg' files to the generate_parameter_files call.
 This is because dynamic_reconfigure can only be called once per package.
 Your normal cfg files will be passed on together with the newly created cfg files.